 Drone attack on Israel’s Tel Aviv leaves one dead, at least 10 injured

-Israel’s military says it is investigating suspected drone attack and why the country’s defences failed to intercept the ‘aerial target’.
+Israel’s military says it is investigating the attack and why the country’s defences failed to intercept the ‘aerial target’.

-Yemen’s Houthi fighters have claimed responsibility following a suspected drone attack on Israel’s Tel Aviv, which killed one person and injured at least 10, according to reports.
+Yemen’s Houthi group has claimed responsibility for an apparent drone attack on Tel Aviv, Israel, which killed one person and injured at least 10.

-A spokesperson for the Houthi armed forces said in a post on social media on Friday that the Yemen-based group had “targeted ‘Tel Aviv’ in occupied Palestine”.
+A spokesperson for the Houthi armed forces said in a post on social media on Friday that the Iran-aligned group had “targeted ‘Tel Aviv’ in occupied Palestine”.

 Keep readinglist of 4 items